roiKosmic/chiconCube/README.md

 static const char pass[] = ""; //WPA password

 * Chic'on Server configuration
-Leave unchange if you are using the online www.chicon.fr.
-If you run your own Chic'on sever update accordingly.
+Leave unchange if you are using the online www.chicon.fr (deprecated please use your own chic'on server) If you run your own Chic'on sever update accordingly.
 Make sure your server name is resolvable.

 char server[] = "www.chicon.fr";
 static const String WEBSERVICE_URL = "/chicon/webServices/hdwWS.php";